 What is a last will and testament?

 A last will and testament is a legal document that specifies how your assets should be distributed upon your death.
-It includes details about property, financial holdings, personal belongings, and can designate guardians for minor children.
+It includes details about property, financial holdings, and personal belongings and can designate guardians for minor children.
 It becomes legally effective only after your death and validation by a probate court.

 What is a living will?